dsaipe/python_blog/first_draft.md

   - `ui.input_*` for inputs
   - `ui.output_*` for outputs.

-Easy, right?
+Simple, right?

-For my Twitter dashboard, I want a plot that shows how different factors affect the number of interactions a tweet receives.
-I also want a table that shows the most recent tweets posted by [@jumping_uk](https://www.twitter.com/jumping_uk).
-For this, I will be using `ui.output_plot()` and `ui.output_table()` respectively - like I said, predictable.
-The only argument required for output functions is the `id`, which we will call later, in the server function.
+For my Twitter dashboard, I want a plot that will show how different factors affect the number of interactions a tweet receives.
+I also want a table that will show the most recent tweets posted by [@jumping_uk](https://www.twitter.com/jumping_uk).
+For this, I will be using `ui.output_plot()` and `ui.output_table()` respectively - like I said, guessable.
+The only argument required for an output function is the `id`, which we will call later, in the server function.

 Now we will choose some inputs.
-I want the user to be able to change the x-axis variable on the plot so they can see how different factors affect interaction.
+I want the user to be able to change the x-axis variable on the plot so they can see how each factor affects interactions.
 For this, I'll use `ui.input_select()`.
-This gives a drop down menu where the user can choose one option.
+This gives a drop down menu where the user will choose one option.
 I'll also add `ui.input_numeric()`, so the user can choose how many tweets they want to see in the table.
 We can also use `ui.input_checkbox_group()` so the user can choose which factors they want to see in the table.
-I'll wrap this input in `ui.panel_conditional()`, so that it only appears if a certain condition is satisfied (in our case if the user choses to view any tweets at all).
+This input I'll wrap in `ui.panel_conditional()`, so that it only appears if a certain condition is satisfied (in our case if the user choses to view any tweets at all).
 All input functions require:

   - `id`: which we will use to call our inputs in the server function
   - `label`: what the input will be labelled as to the viewer.

-Many functions will have additional arguments, such as minimum and maximum values for a numeric input.
+Many functions will have additional arguments, such as `min` and `max` values for numeric inputs, or `choices` and `selected` for inputs where the user needs to make a selection.

-Similarly to the layout functions, remember to include commas between your input functions and output functions.
-Having done all this, our UI is now complete!
+As is with the layout and panel functions, remember to include commas between your input functions and output functions.
+Our UI is now complete!

 ```{python}
 app_ui = ui.page_fluid(